 Now, onto the cost breakdown.
 Steel-cut oats are 99 cents a pound in the bulk section of my favorite store, making this dairy-free, plant-based, milk alternative come in at 29 cents a quart (although I recently saw steel cut oats on sale for 69 cents a pound, making a quart of milk a mere 20 cents)!
 Even if you use a pricier variety of dry oatmeal such as 6-grain oats ($1.49 per pound), it still figures out to be only 43 cents per quart!
 A HUGE difference considering I used to pay $2 per quart for my favorite plant milk (almond milk to be specific) and the brand Pacific's variety of oat milk comes in at $3.49 per quart!

-In a blender, blend oats with one cup of water until smooth.
+Rinse oats in a nut bag, fine sieve, or cheesecloth then transfer into your blender.
+Blend oats with two cups of water until smooth.
 Add remaining ingredients and blend once more.
-Strain milk using a nut bag, fine sieve, or cheesecloth.
+Strain milk using the same nut bag/sieve/cheesecloth you did for the oats.
 Leftover pulp can be used in cookie and bread recipes, dehydrated then ground into oat flour, or froze for future use.
 Flavor the milk any way you'd like (or not at all) and store in an air tight container for up to 5 days in the fridge.
+Remember to shake before use.

 These lotion bars are absolutely amazing and one of my favorite things to make.
 The shea butter and coconut oil moisturizes while the beeswax protects the skin and seals in the moisture.
 They work so well that you'll be able to moisturize less often even if you typically have dry skin.
 If you don't have a food scale, just measure out equal amounts of each ingredient, such as a quarter cup.